TaherMerchant25/CPHUB/README.md

-# 🚀 CP-API (Competitive Programming API)
+# 🚀 Hades (Competitive Programming API)

 A comprehensive Next.js-based REST API service that aggregates data from multiple competitive programming platforms, providing unified access to problems, contests, user statistics, and more.

 ## 📋 Overview

-CP-API is a centralized API service that fetches and serves data from popular competitive programming platforms including LeetCode, Codeforces, and CodeChef.
+Hades is a centralized API service that fetches and serves data from popular competitive programming platforms including LeetCode, Codeforces, and CodeChef.
 It provides developers with a single endpoint to access programming challenges, contest information, user profiles, and submission histories across multiple platforms.

-### ✨ Key Features

-- **Multi-Platform Support**: Access data from LeetCode, Codeforces, and CodeChef
-- **Unified Response Format**: Consistent JSON responses across all endpoints
-- **Real-time Data**: Fresh data fetched directly from platform APIs
-- **Comprehensive Filtering**: Advanced filtering options for problems and contests
-- **User Analytics**: Access user profiles, submission histories, and calendar data
-- **Rate Limiting**: Built-in rate limiting for API protection
-- **Modern Architecture**: Built with Next.js 15 and TypeScript

-## 🛠️ Tech Stack

-- **Framework**: Next.js 15 with App Router
-- **Language**: TypeScript
-- **HTTP Client**: Axios
-- **Web Scraping**: Puppeteer & Cheerio
-- **Rate Limiting**: Upstash Rate Limit with Vercel KV
-- **Styling**: Tailwind CSS
-- **UI Components**: Radix UI
-- **Deployment**: Vercel

 ## 🚀 Getting Started